There are two legal forms of apprenticeship:

 – Sufficient time away from work-station or desk to study in work time.

 – A chance to learn while you earn – to get real work experience.

 – An opportunity to get nationally recognised qualifications.

 – Access to progression routes to higher education.

 – The possibility of long-term employment with promotion prospects.

 – A chance to learn from experienced workers in the sector.

-The apprentice minimum wage of £3.90 only apples to those aged 16-18, or those aged 19 or over who are in their first year.
+The apprentice minimum wage only applies to those aged 16-18, or those aged 19 or over who are in their first year.
 If you are 19 or over, and have been an apprentice for more than 12 months, you will be entitled to either the development rate or the adult rate of national minimum wage depending on your age.

 The protections in the Working Time Regulations for young workers under 18 also apply to you as an apprentices.
 Young workers must not work more than 8 hours a day, or 40 hours a week.You are entitled to paid holidays and rest breaks of at least half an hour if your shift is more than four and half hours.